Changes to Waste and Recycling Collection Days

 Click here to see how a MRF works.

 Recycling Your Old Electrical Items

-You can now recycle your Waste Electronic and Electrial Equipment (WEEE) at the following collection points accross the borough:
+You can now recycle your Waste Electronic and Electrial Equipment (WEEE) at collection points accross the District.

-Fleet Lyons can collect electrical appliances furniture and domestic items for a small donation. more information can be found on their website: www.communitystore.org.uk
+Fleet Lions can collect electrical appliances, furniture and domestic items for a small donation. more information can be found on their website: www.communitystore.org.uk

 Alternatively The Community Furniture Project are based at 6 Joule Road, Basingstoke RG21 6XH. where you can donate electrical items and furniture.

 The Project has also launched a new scheme: Community Re>paint, which is coordinated nationally by Dulux, BIFFA and SWAP.
 Re>paint offers you somewhere to donate your usable leftover paint so it can be redistributed to those who need it.